Litauen/docs.bannerlordmodding.lt/editor/editor.md

     <br><br>
     REASON: settlements.xml error - I accidently deleted one settlement and village had no bounded castle (crash on settlement.OwnerClan.OnBoundVillageAdded(settlement.Village);).
 This was on new game start.

+??? failure "System.Reflection.TargetInvocationException"
+    **RuntimeMethodHandle.InvokeMethod**
+    <br><br>
+    REASON: map xscene settlement ID mismatch with settlements.xml settlement ID / settlements.xml has a settlement with ID, which is not present in the xscene file

 ### Hangs on map save in the Editor

 Possible causes: